cado-security/product-help/docs/cado-response/deploy/aws/iam/tightening-iam.md

 ## How to tighten IAM Permissions for SSM

 The Cado platform uses AWS SSM to perform live captures of AWS EC2 systems - this provides for a faster mechanism than a full disk acquisition and can also collect process memory.
+The Cado platform also uses AWS SSM for [running commands](../../../discovery-import/import/aws/aws-ec2.md#run-command).

 However, the default IAM permissions will be too wide for many environments, as this provides the Cado platform with permission to execute any command on SSM enabled systems: